 Refugees are loving parents, brothers and sisters, cousins, neighbours and friends.
 Refugees are people with histories, with families, memories, hopes and fears.

 As many refugees and displaced families face a brutal winter far from home, we are asking you to remember the people behind the headlines…

-Over the next couple of months in places like Afghanistan, Syria, Lebanon and Jordan temperatures are expected to plummet below zero.
+Over the coming weeks, in places like Afghanistan, Syria, Lebanon and Jordan temperatures are expected to plummet below zero.
 Many displaced families are living in camps, informal settlements and dilapidated buildings, with little protection from the freezing temperatures, rain and snow.

 UNHCR is on the ground providing vital winter essentials such as warm clothes, shelter, thermal blankets, fuel and emergency winter payments to ensure families can buy what they need most.
 But we urgently need your help.

 Please donate today to help displaced families survive.